 Transfer Students: For both domestic and international students: academic scholarships are based on the number of transfer hours and the student's cumulative GPA.

 Scholarship Competition: The Eagle Select scholarship competition is a twice annual event for students in their senior year of high school that meet the invitation requirements.
 Students must meet a minimum of a 23 ACT score and have a 3.5 cumulative GPA.
-Upon acceptance, students may receive an invitation from the Office of Admissions to compete for scholarship awards up to full tuition.
+Upon acceptance, students may receive an invitation from the Office of Admissions to compete for scholarship awards up to full tuition (requires that students live on campus until graduation).
 The event is open to parents and families.
 It provides opportunities to see the campus and learn about financial aid, student services, and a variety of other helpful information.

 Supplemental Need Grant: Students may be eligible for an institutional grant based on need.
 Beginning with the 2015-16 Academic Year, the supplemental need grant is awarded to eligible incoming Freshmen based on demonstrated financial need and available funds.
 An eligible student must have completed all financial aid paperwork before a supplemental need grant will be issued.
 After a supplemental need grant is issued, an incoming Freshman has 30 days to accept the award to guarantee availability.
 The supplemental need grant is subject to change, even after issuance and acceptance, if there is a change in the students institutional scholarship package or EFC.
 This supplemental need grant is renewable for four years, so long as a student's EFC does not change by more than $2,000.
 In the event a student has an EFC change by more than $2,000, eligibility for the supplemental need grant will be revisited.
 Students receiving varsity athletic scholarships, Methodist half-tuition scholarships, full-tuition scholarships, and fine arts scholarships (music, band, choir, etc) are not eligible for a supplemental need grant.